Conveyor Belts

 With a solid construction that prevents fraying, delamination, and joining, modular plastic conveyor belts are versatile and durable.
 Modular belts can be customized to suit different widths and lengths, and the open surface area is often ideal for applications like cooling and draining, which is especially useful for sanitary or cleanroom processes.

 Because they are easy to clean, sanitize, maintain, and repair, modular belts are great options for applications in many industries, including manufacturing, pharmaceutical, medical, food, bakery, and more.
-Dorner offers a variety of types of modular conveyors from our 2200 and 3200 Modular Belt Conveyors series
+Dorner offers a variety of types of modular conveyors from our 2200 and 3200 Modular Belt Conveyors series.

 Flexible Chains

 Ideal for complex layouts and various environments, flexible chains (or table top chain, in some cases), allows the use of the entire belt width, granting exceptional product handling flexibility.
 With a knuckle that moves through the center of the conveyor track, flexible chains feature open belt sides, and these conveyors are suitable for a number of applications, including automation, secondary packaging, manufacturing, bottling, and more.
-You can find flexible conveyor chain options in our FlexMove line, as well as our AquaGard 7100 Series Conveyors.
+You can find flexible conveyor chain options in our FlexMove line, as well as our AquaGard GT.

 Dorner Conveyor Belt Solutions